Hena234/CS_decomposition/README.md

 ## Summary

-This project is a focused exploration of a decomposition technique referred to here as "CS decomposition".
+This project is a focused exploration and implementation of the Cosine–Sine (CS) decomposition and its application to linear-optical systems.
+The notebook implements examples and experiments inspired by the paper:

+"Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition" by Jaskaran Singh, Arvind, and Sandeep K. Goyal (Department of Physical Sciences, IISER Mohali).

 The notebook contains:

-- A brief theoretical introduction and motivation
+- A brief theoretical introduction and motivation for applying the Cosine–Sine decomposition to linear-optical implementations of discrete POVMs
-- Worked examples with code (NumPy / SciPy)
+- Worked examples with code (NumPy / SciPy) that demonstrate the decomposition and small optical-circuit-style constructions
-- Visualizations to illustrate results
+- Visualizations to illustrate results (matrix structures, singular values, reconstruction checks)
 - Minimal reproducible experiments you can run locally

-If you need the README updated with a more specific project description (for example: whether CS stands for Cauchy–Schwarz, compressed sensing, cosine similarity decomposition, or something else), tell me the intended meaning and I will update this file accordingly.

 ## Prerequisites